The Ranbir Kapoor Interview! 'One Must Have A Life Beyond Films', Says The Young Star

 Q. Did you break down at any point while enacting any scene?

 A. Sometimes when you are giving a shot or doing a sequence, you feel connected so much to the moment and emotion that you really feel something.
-However as an actor, I understand how to detach myself from certain emotions.
+However, as an actor, I understand how to detach myself from certain emotions.
 You have to be in and out.
 When I was doing Rockstar, that film really took me to a certain emotional phase in my life where I really felt tired and spent.
 So, you learn with experience.
 Now after 10 years, I can understand how to step back from the scene or the character.
 But subconsciously somewhere, you do get affected and I really enjoy that about being an actor.
 It's not really superficially coming on sets and doing few lines and going back.
 The more I feel, the more I connect to a part or an emotion, I feel alive as an actor.
 So, I look forward to such parts and such emotions and scenes.
 I really enjoy doing them.

 Q. When Rajkumar Hirani approached you for Sanju, did you discuss it with anyone in your family or in the industry?